-NUMBER THREATENED & ENDANGERED SPECIES NOTICES d.
-Existing roads will be graveled within 300 feet of occupied habitat; the operator is encouraged to apply water for dust abatement to such areas from usually March 1st to April 30th (flowering period); dust abatement applications will be comprised of water only; e.
-The edge of the well pad should be located at least 300 feet away from plants and avoidance areas, in general; f.
-Surface pipelines will be laid such that a 300 foot buffer exists between the edge of the right of way and plants and 300 feet between the edge of right of way and avoidance areas; use stabilizing and anchoring techniques when the pipeline crosses suitable habitat to ensure pipelines don't move towards the population; g.
-Construction activities will not occur within occupied habitat; h.
-Before and during construction, areas for avoidance should be visually identifiable in the field, e.g., flagging, temporary fencing, rebar, etc.; i.
-A qualified botanist will be on site during construction to monitor the surface disturbance activity and assist with implementation of applicable conservation measures (USFWS 2011); j.
-Place produced oil, water, or condensate tanks in centralized locations, away from occupied habitat; and k.
-Minimize the disturbed area of producing well locations through interim and final reclamation.
-Reclaim well pads following drilling to the smallest area possible.
-4. For projects that cannot implement the measures or avoidance buffers identified in #4, above, site specific conservation measures will be developed in coordination with the Service.
-Occupied Isley milkvetch habitats within: (1) 300 ft of the edge of the surface pipeline right of ways; (2) 300 ft of the edge of the road right of ways; and (3) 300 ft from the edge of the well pads shall be monitored for a period of three years after ground disturbing activities.
+NUMBER THREATENED & ENDANGERED SPECIES NOTICES 5.
+Dust abatement and reduced speed limits will be applied during flowering dates (April 15 through June 5) within 300 feet of suitable and occupied habitat, including unoccupied suitable habitat.
+6. For projects that cannot implement the measures or avoidance buffers identified in number 4 above, site specific conservation measures will be developed in coordination with USFWS.
+Occupied Jones cycladenia habitats within 300 feet of the edge of the surface pipelines' ROWs, 300 feet of the edge of the roads' ROWs, and 300 feet from the edge of the well pad shall be monitored for a period of three years after ground disturbing activities.
 Monitoring will include annual plant surveys to determine plant and habitat impacts relative to project facilities.
-Annual reports shall be provided to the BLM and the Service.
-To ensure desired results are being achieved, minimization measures will be evaluated and may be changed after a thorough review of the monitoring results and annual reports during annual meetings between the BLM and the Service.
-5. Coordination with the Service will be sought immediately if any loss of plants or occupied habitat for the Isley milkvetch is anticipated as a result of project activities.
+Annual reports shall be provided to the BLM and the USFWS.
+To ensure desired results are being achieved, minimization measures will be evaluated and may be changed after a thorough review of the monitoring results and annual reports during annual meetings between the BLM and the USFWS.
+7. Re-initiation of Section 7 consultation with the USFWS will be sought immediately if any loss of plants or occupied habitat for the Jones cycladenia is anticipated as a result of project activities.
 Additional site-specific measures may also be employed to avoid or minimize effects to the species.
-These additional measures will be developed and implemented in coordination with the BLM and the Service.
+These additional measures will be developed and implemented in consultation with the USFWS to ensure continued compliance with the ESA.